 See If Your Ski Resort or Airline Offers Free Lift Tickets

-We checked and Park City is no longer participating in the same-day boarding pass free ski promotion.
+We checked and Park City is no longer participating in the same-day boarding pass free ski promotion during the 2020-2021 season.
 Croak!
 But don't worry, Undercover Tourist can help you get a jump on more affordable Park City skiing with the Epic Pass!
+Snowbasin is also on the Epic Pass.
 Hop to it and purchase before the ski season to save even more money.
+We've also hopped into selling the Ikon Pass which is good for Deer Valley, Brighton, Solitude, Snowbird and Alta.

 Plan Flights to Minimize Hotel Nights